BIBLE READING – Feb 1

 And thou shalt (you shall) make the horns of it upon the four corners thereof: his horns shall be of the same: and thou shalt (you shall) overlay it with brass.

-And thou shalt (you shall) make his pans to receive his ashes, and his shovels, and his basons, and his fleshhooks, and his firepans: all the vessels thereof thou shalt (you shall) make of brass.
+And thou shalt (you shall) make his pans to receive his ashes, and his shovels, and his basons (basins), and his fleshhooks, and his firepans: all the vessels thereof thou shalt (you shall) make of brass.

 And thou shalt (you shall) make for it a grate of network of brass; and upon the net shalt thou (shall you) make four brasen rings in the four corners thereof.